-Purpose To guide all councillors, employees, contractors, agents and volunteers of the Shire of Peppermint Grove in the appropriate use of social media.
-Status ADMINISTRATIVE - STATUTORY Policy Context The Shire of Peppermint Grove recognises that social media provides new opportunities for dynamic and interactive two-way communications which car complement existing communication and further improve information, access and delivery of key services.
-The intent of this policy is to provide understanding and guidance for the appropriate use of social media platforms and tools by council staff, councillors and contractors, agents and volunteers of the Shire of Peppermint Grove who purpor to use social media for the purpose of conducting Council business.
-Statement The policy outlines requirements for compliance with confidentiality, governance legal, privacy and regulatory parameters when using social media to conduct council business.
-It aims to: Inform appropriate use of social media tools for the Shire of Peppermint Grove; Promote effective and productive community engagement through social media; Minimise miscommunication or mischievous communications Help the Shire of Peppermint Grove manage the inherent challenges of speed and immediacy.
-The policy applies to those digital spaces where people may comment, contribute, create, forward, post, upload and share content, including - but not limited to: Blogs Bulletin boards Citizen journalism and news sites Forums and discussion boards Instant messaging facilities Microblogging sites Online encyclopaedias Podcasts Social networking sites, , Video and photo sharing sites Video podcasts Wikis Any other websites that allow individuals to use simple publishing tools or new technologies emerging from the digital environment.
-This policy is not intended to cover personal use of social media where: the author publishes information in their personal capacity and not on behal of, or in association with the Shire of Peppermint Grove; and no reference is made to the Shire of Peppermint Grove, its councillors, staff policies and services, suppliers or other stakeholders or council related issues.
-Individuals should use discretion and keep personal use of social media to a minimum during work hours.
-For guidance on acceptable levels of persona use of social media during work hours see your manager.
-This policy should be read in conjunction with other relevant policies and procedures of the Shire of Peppermint Grove.
-Social Media Policy/Guidelines When using social media, council staff and contractors are expected to: Seek prior authorisation from the CEO Adhere to the Shire of Peppermint Grove Code of Conduct, policies and procedures Behave with caution, courtesy, honesty and respect Comply with relevant laws and regulations Reinforce the integrity, reputation and values of the Shire of Peppermint Grove the author publishes information in their personal capacity and not on behal of, or in association with the Shire of Peppermint Grove; and no reference is made to the Shire of Peppermint Grove, its councillors, staff policies and services, suppliers or other stakeholders or council related issues.
-Individuals should use discretion and keep personal use of social media to a minimum during work hours.
+2.7 SOCIAL MEDIA To guide all councillors, employees, contractors, agents and volunteers of the Shire Purpose of Peppermint Grove in the appropriate use of social media.
+ADMINISTRATIVE - STATUTORY Status Policy Context The Shire of Peppermint Grove recognises that social media provides new opportunities for dynamic and interactive two-way communications which can complement existing communication and further improve information, access and delivery of key services.
+The intent of this policy is to provide understanding and guidance for the appropriate use of social media platforms and tools by council staff, councillors and contractors, agents and volunteers of the Shire of Peppermint Grove who purport to use social media for the purpose of conducting Council business.
+Statement The policy outlines requirements for compliance with confidentiality, governance, legal, privacy and regulatory parameters when using social media to conduct council business.
+It aims to: Inform appropriate use of social media tools for the Shire of Peppermint Grove: Promote effective and productive community engagement through social media; Minimise miscommunication or mischievous communications Help the Shire of Peppermint Grove manage the inherent challenges of speed and immediacy.
+The policy applies to those digital spaces where people may comment, contribute, create, forward, post, upload and share content, including - but not limited to: Blogs Bulletin boards Citizen journalism and news sites Forums and discussion boards Instant messaging facilities Microblogging sites Online encyclopaedias Podcasts Social networking sites, , Video and photo sharing sites Video podcasts Any other websites that allow individuals to use simple publishing tools or new technologies emerging from the digital environment.

+This policy is not intended to cover personal use of social media where:

+- the author publishes information in their personal capacity and not on behalf of, or in association with the Shire of Peppermint Grove; and - no reference is made to the Shire of Peppermint Grove, its councillors, staff, policies and services, suppliers or other stakeholders or council related issues. - Individuals should use discretion and keep personal use of social media to a minimum during work hours.
 For guidance on acceptable levels of personal use of social media during work hours see your manager.

 This policy should be read in conjunction with other relevant policies and procedures of the Shire of Peppermint Grove.

-Social Media Policy/Guidelines When using social media, council staff and contractors are expected to: Seek prior authorisation from the CEO Adhere to the Shire of Peppermint Grove Code of Conduct, policies and procedures Behave with caution, courtesy, honesty and respect Comply with relevant laws and regulations Reinforce the integrity, reputation and values of the Shire of Peppermint procedures of the Shire of Peppermint Grove.
-Social Media Policy/Guidelines When using social media, council staff and contractors are expected to: Seek prior authorisation from the CEO Adhere to the Shire of Peppermint Grove Code of Conduct, policies and procedures Behave with caution, courtesy, honesty and respect Comply with relevant laws and regulations Reinforce the integrity, reputation and values of the Shire of Peppermint When using social media, council staff and contractors are expected to: Seek prior authorisation from the CEO Adhere to the Shire of Peppermint Grove Code of Conduct, policies and procedures Behave with caution, courtesy, honesty and respect Comply with relevant laws and regulations Reinforce the integrity, reputation and values of the Shire of Peppermint The following content is not permitted under any circumstances: Abusive, profane or sexual language Content not relating to the subject matter of that blog, board, forum or site Content which is false or misleading Confidential information about Council or third parties Copyright or Trade Mark protected materials Discriminatory material in relation to a person or group based on age colour, creed, disability, family status, gender, nationality, marital status parental status, political opinion/affiliation, pregnancy or potential pregnancy race or social origin, religious beliefs/activity, responsibilities, sex or sexual orientation Illegal material or materials designed to encourage law breaking Materials that could compromise council, employee or system safety Materials which would breach applicable laws (defamation, privacy, trade practices, financial rules and regulations, fair use, trademarks) Material that would offend contemporary standards of taste and decency Material which would bring the Council into disrepute Personal details or references to councillors, council staff or third parties, which may breach privacy laws Spam, meaning the distribution of unsolicited bulk electronic messages 98
+Social Media Policy/Guidelines

+When using social media, council staff and contractors are expected to:

+- Seek prior authorisation from the CEO - Adhere to the Shire of Peppermint Grove Code of Conduct, policies and procedures - · Behave with caution, courtesy, honesty and respect - Comply with relevant laws and regulations - Reinforce the integrity, reputation and values of the Shire of Peppermint Grove

+The following content is not permitted under any circumstances:

+- Abusive, profane or sexual language - · Content not relating to the subject matter of that blog, board, forum or site - · Content which is false or misleading - Confidential information about Council or third parties - Copyright or Trade Mark protected materials - Discriminatory material in relation to a person or group based on age, colour, creed, disability, family status, gender, nationality, marital status, parental status, political opinion/affiliation, pregnancy or potential pregnancy, race or social origin, religious beliefs/activity, responsibilities, sex or sexual orientation - Illegal material or materials designed to encourage law breaking - Materials that could compromise council, employee or system safety - Materials which would breach applicable laws (defamation, privacy, trade practices, financial rules and regulations, fair use, trademarks) - Material that would offend contemporary standards of taste and decency - · Material which would bring the Council into disrepute - Personal details or references to councillors, council staff or third parties, which may breach privacy laws - · Spam, meaning the distribution of unsolicited bulk electronic messages